ReubenUKGB/ready-or-not-realistic-screen-effects/README.md

 ## What this mod does

-- Disables bleeding and blood screen effects when hurt
+- Disables bleeding and blood screen effects when hurt.

-- Disables red colour fade screen effects when the player dies
+- Disables red colour fade screen effects when the player dies.

-- Disables burn and chromatic abberation screen effects from Flashbangs
+- Disables burn and chromatic abberation screen effects from Flashbangs.

-- Disables flash and unsharpening screen effects when healing
+- Disables flash and unsharpening screen effects when healing.

-- Disables chromatic abberation screen effects when near death
+- Disables chromatic abberation screen effects when near death.

-- Disables blur, unsharpening, blood, flash or tunnel vision screen effects when hit or being fired upon
+- Disables blur, unsharpening, blood, flash or tunnel vision screen effects when hit or being fired upon.

-- Disables chromatic abberation or damage screen effects when Pepper sprayed
+- Disables chromatic abberation or damage screen effects when Pepper sprayed.

-- Disables the red hue screen effect from CS Gas
+- Disables the red hue screen effect from CS Gas.

-- Disables blur, chromatic abberation and tunnel vision screen effects from Stinger Grenades
+- Disables blur, chromatic abberation and tunnel vision screen effects from Stinger Grenades.

-- Disables chromatic abberation, blur, screen shaking and tunnel vision screen effects when suppressed
+- Disables chromatic abberation, blur, screen shaking and tunnel vision screen effects when suppressed.

-- Disables field of view changes when moving, supressed, hit, firing a weapon and when any equipment is used
+- Disables field of view changes when moving, supressed, hit, firing a weapon and when any equipment is used.

-- Disables vertical climb due to recoil when firing weapons
+- Disables vertical climb due to recoil when firing weapons.

-- Disables non-essential HUD UI (health indicator, compass, select fire, item hotbar, plate carrier magazine status and team status)
+- Disables non-essential HUD UI (health indicator, compass, select fire, item hotbar, plate carrier magazine status and team status).

-- Significantly reduces screen shaking effects when hit by bullets, in proximity to explosions and when discharging a firearm
+- Significantly reduces screen shaking effects when hit by bullets, in proximity to explosions and when discharging a firearm.

-- Significantly reduces the duration of the white flash effect by explosions and the stun effect by explosions
+- Significantly reduces the duration of the white flash effect by explosions and the stun effect by explosions.

-- Weapon names and descriptions are accurate to real world counterparts
+- Weapon names and descriptions are accurate to real world counterparts.

 <br/>